commercialhaskell/stack/doc/build-overview.md

 Named CLI flags are applied to specific packages by updating the config in one of the four maps.
 If a flag is specified and no package is found, it's an error.
+Note that flag settings are added _on top of_ previous settings in this case, and does not replace them.
+That is, if previously we have `singleton (FlagName "foo") True` and now add `singleton (FlagName "bar") True`, both `foo` and `bar` will now be true.

 ## Apply CLI GHC options

 Apply GHC options from the command line to all _project package targets_. *FIXME* confirm that this is in fact the correct behavior.

-## Apply general flags (CLI and config value)
+## Apply general flags from CLI

-*FIXME* figure out and document exactly which packages these will apply to.
+`--flag *:flagname[:bool]` specified on the CLI are applied to any project package which uses that flag name.

 ## Apply general GHC options